ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-32.md

 }
 ```

-Keep in mind that you can still pass the revisions data (`revisionsData`) straight in the webpage source instead of making an asynchronous call.
+Keep in mind that you can still pass the revisions data (`revisionsData`) straight in the web page source instead of making an asynchronous call.

-Adapter methods `#addRevision()` and `#updateRevision()` were removed in favor of {@link module:revision-history/revisionhistory~RevisionHistoryAdapter#updateRevisions `#updateRevisions()`} which needs to be implemented.
+The adapter methods `#addRevision()` and `#updateRevision()` were removed in favor of {@link module:revision-history/revisionhistory~RevisionHistoryAdapter#updateRevisions `#updateRevisions()`} which needs to be implemented.
 The new method updates and/or saves one or multiple revisions in a single request.
 The input parameter is an array of objects containing revisions data.
 These may be either new revisions or existing revisions.
-Every object contains revision id, which should be checked to verify if given revision already exists in your database.
+Every object contains a revision ID, which should be checked to verify if a given revision already exists in your database.
 For new revisions, the data object contains all revision data.
 For existing revisions, only updated properties are passed:

 ```js
 /* Before v32.0.0 */